ColdBox/coldbox-sublime/readme.md

 ### With Package Control ###

-If you have the [Package Control][package_control] package installed, you can install *ColdBox Platform Bundle* from inside Sublime Text itself.
+If you have the [Package Control](http://wbond.net/sublime_packages/package_control) package installed, you can install *ColdBox Platform Bundle* from inside Sublime Text itself.
 Open the Command Palette and select "Package Control: Install Package", then search for *ColdBox*.

 ### Without Package Control ###